 Related: The Brazilian Butt Lift Consultation Checklist

 Brazilian butt lift costs can vary by U.S. state, metro area, and neighborhood.
-Surgeons who practice in a city with a high cost of living have to charge more, to help cover their overhead.
+Surgeons who practice in a city, like New York or Los Angeles, with a high cost of living have to charge more, to help cover their overhead.

 For example, in the San Francisco Bay Area, plastic surgeon Dr. Miguel Delgado reports that his surgeon’s fee alone starts at about $8,000 for a BBL.

-Miami, Florida-based plastic surgeon Dr. Oliver Chang reports that the all-in cost for a BBL at his practice can range from $7,000 to $13,000.
+Miami-based plastic surgeon Dr. Oliver Chang reports that the all-in cost for a BBL at his practice can range from $7,000 to $13,000.
 "This is usually the total fee including facility, anesthesia, and equipment," he says.
-"The average here in Miami ranges from $4,000 to $20,000 amongst all the qualified BBL surgeons."
+“The average cost of a Brazilian butt lift here in Miami ranges from $4,000 to $20,000 amongst all the qualified BBL surgeons."

 It's also common for people to travel to places like Mexico or the Dominican Republic for BBL surgery.
 While this can certainly make your Brazilian butt lift cost less, it's absolutely vital to thoroughly research your provider, surgical center, and aftercare facility if you go this route.